 - Tomatoes need support—Another key to success is giving tomato plants proper support.
 The EarthBox® Staking System offers the support your plants need!
 Tomato vines can be easily secured to the trellis netting with clips, twine, garden Velcro®, coated ties, or strips of fabric.

-- Follow our tried and true guidance—In our years, we’ve grown A LOT of tomatoes.
-Trust us and follow our instruction manual, planting chart, and growing guide so you can grow A LOT of tomatoes, too!
+- Follow our tried and true guidance—We’ve grown A LOT of tomatoes over the years.
+Trust us and follow our instruction manual, planting chart, and growing guide so that you can grow A LOT of tomatoes, too!

 Article continues below

 Tomatoes come in many shapes, sizes, colors, and tastes.
 These traits play a major role in how the fruit is used, but all tomato varieties share a couple common traits:

 - Their small yellow flowers are botanically perfect, meaning they have both male and female parts—thus capable of self-pollinating.
 Outdoors, the natural movement from wind aids in moving the plant enough to help disperse pollen from the stamens to the stigma.

 - They all grow as vines, but some can partially support themselves to make cascading bushes.

 All seed catalogs, and most plant tags at the garden center, readily identify each variety’s category.
 Tomatoes are categorized by how they grow:

 Determinate tomato varieties, also known as bush or patio types, tend to grow more compact in shape, rarely needing the support of a trellis or cage due to their sturdiness.
 Determinate tomato varieties produce all of their fruit at once in a short time frame.